-Ingredients: Sodium Cocoate (Coconut Oil), Sodium Olivate (Olive Oil), Sodium Wheatgermate (Wheatgerm Oil), Sodium Castorate (Castor Oil), Sodium Jojobate (Jojoba Oil), Sodium Cocoabutterate (Cocoa Butter), Lavandula Angustifolia (Lavender Essential Oil), Pelargonium Graveolens (Geranium Essential Oil), Rosmarinus Officinalis (Rosemary Essential Oil) Citral*, Citronellol*, Geraniol*, Limonene*, Linalool*
+Ingredients: Sodium Cocoate (Coconut Oil), Goats Milk, Sodium Olivate (Olive Oil), Sodium Wheatgermate (Wheatgerm Oil), Sodium Castorate (Castor Oil), Sodium Jojobate (Jojoba Oil), Sodium Cocoabutterate (Cocoa Butter), Lavandula Angustifolia (Lavender Essential Oil), Pelargonium Graveolens (Geranium Essential Oil), Rosmarinus Officinalis (Rosemary Essential Oil) Citral*, Citronellol*, Geraniol*, Limonene*, Linalool*

 * Naturally Occurring in Essential Oils